 The realization of accurate and precise qNMR measurements relies on the application of a properly implemented gravimetric procedure for the mass determinations of the internal standard and analyte.
-Recommended practice in this area in the specific context of qNMR sample preparation has been described in a recent publication.
+A recent publication describes recommended practice in this area in the context of qNMR sample preparation.
 Achieving an overall relative standard measurement uncertainty for a qNMR assignment of 0.1 % requires the relative uncertainty associated with individual gravimetric operations be less than 0.03 %.
 If the combined standard uncertainty of a mass determination is 3 $\mu$ g, a level achievable with modern electronic microanalytical balances, this corresponds to a minimum sample size of 10 mg.
-Care should be exercised to include an appropriate allowance for the uncertainty of each gravimetric operation within the final uncertainty budget for a qNMR purity assay, that adequately takes into account the aliquot sample sizes and the performance characteristics of the balance used.